(Image taken in June 2007. Author’s own collection.)

 Coogee was gazetted as a village and the Coogee beachfront and headlands allocated as public reserves.

-Though there were fewer than 20 houses at Coogee in 1858, the natural rock pools at both ends of Coogee beach were popular swimming places.
-From the 1850s and the early days of Randwick Council Ladies bathed at the southern end of Coogee Beach and gentlemen at the northern end, ‘so that the proprieties were properly observed’.
-The natural rock pool at the northern end of the beach were first known as the Bogey Hole
+Though there were fewer than 20 houses at Coogee in 1858, the natural rock pools at both ends of Coogee beach were popular swimming places from the 1850s and the early days of Randwick Council.
+To ensure that ‘the proprieties were properly observed’, ladies bathed at the southern end of Coogee Beach and gentlemen at the northern end in a natural rock pool known as the Bogey Hole.

 Alexander Brodie’s photograph of the bathing place on Coogee’s northern headland appeared in Photographic Illustration of New South Wales.